tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays sensor temperature

 Parameters:
-    * sensors.use_sensors: whether to use the 'sensors' command.
+    * sensors.use_sensors: whether to use the sensors command
-      If set to 'false', the sysfs-interface at '/sys/class/thermal' is used.
-      If not set, 'sensors' will be used if available.
     * sensors.path: path to temperature file (default /sys/class/thermal/thermal_zone0/temp).
     * sensors.json: if set to 'true', interpret sensors.path as JSON 'path' in the output of 'sensors -j' (i.e. <key1>/<key2>/.../<value>), for example, path could